xylous/grzegorz/README.md

 - `generate <ipa-json> <output-file> [--no-optimise | --no-phonemes |
-    --keep-chronemes | --keep-stress]`, which takes the JSON file created by `fetchipa`, and outputs the list of minimal pairs it found, in JSON format as well.
+    --keep-chronemes | --keep-stress]`, which takes the JSON file created by `fetchipa`, and outputs the list of minimal pairs it found, in JSON format.

     Note that, by default, it's optimised: it filters out pairs with "boring" differences which are easy to tell apart by most people ('q' and 't', 't'